 Feature Overview Video

-Get started by selecting "Chart" from the view dropdown to generate a new Saved View that is configured to display in Chart View.
+Select "Chart" from the view dropdown to generate a new Saved View configured to display in Chart View.

 Supported Chart Types